BananaAcid/node-red-contrib-sysmessage/README.md

 	- Uses WIN own speech synthesis to speak the provided input, using mshta without POWERSHELL (for older windows).
 	- Starts the speach faster.
 	- !
 Focus from the current window, is taken on the host, while mshta creates a window + speaks + closes it.
 	- Does not support a receiver.
+- LINUX Say (festival) [use for RaspberryPI]
+	- Needs festival to be installed first.
+	- Does not support a receiver.
+- LINUX Say (espeak) [use for RaspberryPI]
+	- Needs espeak to be installed first.
+	- Does not support a receiver.
+- LINUX Say (google) [use for RaspberryPI]
+	- Needs mplayer to be installed first, requires the google domains to be reachable.
+	- Does not support a receiver.

 *Mind:*